Introduction (to the description of courses)

 In Survey analysis you will obtain a comprehensive understanding of survey research methods.
 You should choose this course if you are interested in political behaviour.

-Finally, Case Study Research explores sound research designs for small-n comparative case studies and how they can be nested into mixed methods research designs.
+Finally, Mixed Methods explores sound research designs for small-n comparative case studies and how they can be nested into mixed methods research designs.